MikeCoder96/Xbox-PIN-Controller/README.md

 2. **Delete the DLL File**:
    - 🗂 Delete `XboxPINController.dll` from `C:\Windows\System32`.

+## WARNING

+These files edit your registry info so I will not assume any responsibility about how you will use this files

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any ideas, issues, or suggestions, feel free to open an issue or submit a pull request.